-Please thank our Alissa Hirsher who is stepping down as the Director of the Pregnancy Helpline after more than 8 years of service.
 Pregnancy Helpline provides pregnancy and post-pregnancy help 24 hours a day on their Helpline (222-0008).
 All programs and services are free of charge, including Baby Care Packages, Safe Sleep, free diapers from their Diaper Bank, and more.
-Under Alissa’s leadership the program has seen tremendous growth.
+The program has seen tremendous growth.
 In 2011, the Sharing Center had 419 clients and has grown to 3,170 clients in 2017.
 Last year the Helpline gave out 150,000 free diapers.
-Please honor Alissa by continuing to support the Pregnancy Helpline.
-Place diapers, baby care items, and new and gently used baby and pregnancy clothing in the pack-n-play in the Gathering Space.
+To support the Pregnancy Helpline, place diapers, baby care items, and new and gently used baby and pregnancy clothing in the pack-n-play in the Gathering Space.
 For more information and to volunteer see www.pregnancyhelpline.net.

 Luke House Community Meal Program